Memphis May Fire: Shapeshifter (2024–present)

 On April 17, 2024, Memphis May Fire unveiled a brand new single "Chaotic" and its corresponding music video.
-On June 26th, "Paralyzed", a second single, was released with a music video.
-More singles followed, with "Necessary Evil" dropping on July 31st, "Infection" on September 4th, "Hell Is Empty" on October 9th, and then "Shapeshifter" on November 20th, 2024, which coincided with the announcement of their album of the same name, which was released on March 28, 2025.
+On June 26, "Paralyzed", a second single, was released with a music video.
+More singles followed, with "Necessary Evil" appearing on July 31, "Infection" on September 4, "Hell Is Empty" on October 9, and then "Shapeshifter" on November 20, 2024, which coincided with the announcement of their album of the same name, which was released on March 28, 2025.
 On January 8, 2025, the band released the seventh single titled "Overdose" which featured guest vocals from Christian Lindskog of Blindside.
 The eighth single, "The Other Side" was released on February 19, 2025.
 Ahead of the album's release, the band announced the Shapeshifter tour with supporting acts Caskets, Wind Walkers and Elijah.
-The tour began on April 16th, 2025 in Little Rock, Arkansas and concluded on May 18th, 2025 at the Welcome to Rockville festival in Daytona, Florida.
+The tour began on April 16, 2025 in Little Rock, Arkansas and concluded on May 18, 2025, at the Welcome to Rockville festival in Daytona, Florida.
+They are scheduled to return to Welcome to Rockville in 2026.
+They are also scheduled to tour Australia with blessthefall in 2026.

+On March 6th, 2026, Memphis May Fire announced their "Shapeshifter World Tour", touring in Europe, Asia, Australia, and Latin America, alongside Fit For A King, Acres, 156 Silence, and blessthefall.